Posted in

 Top tip: There is a ferry which runs from a nearby dock straight into the St Pauli district of Hamburg – but it only runs Mon-Sat.
 If you visit on a Sunday, you’ll have to walk, use a taxi from the cruise terminal or pay (€15 each) for the shuttle bus overseen by MSC Cruises.

 Eventually we arrive at the Old Elbe Tunnel, an old under-river passage that you may have seen Jon Voight running through in The Odessa File.
-Cars drive into large lifts and are hoisted to a subterranean roadway before being hoisted back up on the other side.
+Cars drive into large lifts and are lowered to a subterranean roadway before being hoisted back up on the other side.
 Very cool – we enjoy our walk through this particular piece of history.

 At the other side of the tunnel we arrive in the St Pauli district of Hamburg.
 It’s at least another mile to walk into the city centre but the local Hard Rock Café is right by the entrance of the tunnel.
 In the same way that I like to visit Apple Stores across the world, Linda loves Hard Rock Cafés, so we stop in for a beer and to purchase a local pin badge for her collection.